Poyo-SSB/tetrio-bot-docs/Ribbon.md

 Upon connecting to a Ribbon, the client must send a [`new` message](Messages/client_new.md).
 The server will respond with a [`hello` message](Messages/server_hello.md).
 The client must then send an [`authorize` message](Messages/client_authorize.md), which will be responded to with an [`authorize` message](Messages/server_authorize.md).
 At this point, the client is free to do whatever.

 When the client is done, it should send the Ribbon a [`die` message](Messages/client_die.md) to indicate a graceful closure.
+Poetic.

 ## Id messages

 Most Ribbon messages have an integer `id` property.
 For gameplay especially, it is crucial to process these messages in order, so both client and server messages may have this property, incrementing the value every time a message is sent.
 For a possible implementation, see [tetrio.js](https://tetr.io/js/tetrio.js).
-Note that the ids of client messages and the ids of server messages may fall out of alignment because not every message from one side will result in a response from the other.
+Note that the ids of client messages and the ids of server messages will fall out of alignment because not every message from one side will result in a response from the other.

 If too many messages are out of order, it's advisable to close the connection.
 The official TETR.IO client will close the connection if more than 5200 packets are out of order.